No script

 4. Hop on the tram in Liberty Square

-On the other hand, from here you can take a tourist tram for a guided tour of the Old Town area.
+From here, you can take a tourist tram for a guided tour of the Old Town area.
 Tram tours are organised only on Sundays between 10:00 and 19:00 and tickets can be bought from the conductor.

-If you continue on Alba Iulia Street you will end up in the last of the main squares of Timisoara.
+If you continue on Alba Iulia Street, you will end up in the last of the main squares of Timisoara.

 5. Victory Square, where the communist revolution started

-If you look closely at the walls of some buildings here you can still see bullet holes left there on purpose to remind people of what happened here…
+If you look closely at the walls of some buildings here, you can still see bullet holes left there on purpose to remind people of what happened here…

 6. Attend a concert at the Romanian Opera House